-What if I Can’t Get a Class One Medical?
+What if I Can’t Get a Pilot Class One Medical?

 For those unlucky enough not to be able to obtain a class one medical, you may still be able to hold a class two medical which allows you to operate light aircraft with a private pilot’s licence (PPL).
 A class two medical is effectively a less stringent class one medical, with test renewals initially taking place every two years.

-It’s worth considering have some additional loss of income insurance (or loss of medical insurance) in place to ensure you are financially secure if you do lose your medical.
-Trying to find an alternative job which compares to a pilot’s salary is not easy.
+It’s worth considering having some additional loss of income insurance (or loss of medical insurance) in place to ensure you are financially secure if you do lose your medical.
+Trying to find another job which offers a similar level of remuneration as a pilot’s salary is not easy.